LemonPower21/Petrolium/README.md

    https://api.telegram.org/botTOKENHERE/getUpdates (substitute TOKENHERE with your real token)
 5. Then send a message to your bot by telegram and reload that page.
 6. Afterwards you click on "format code", and then you will find ID in "chat{id{ID HERE}}"

+# Where are the ticker of stock?
+1. You can find the stock ticker or symbol here: https://finance.yahoo.com/markets/stocks/most-active/